ferdinandmsu/Silence/Readme.md

 ### 👾 Discover the darkness 👾

-Silence is a modern spyware with many features.
-Documenation and windows example are coming soon. <br>
+Silence is a modern spyware / RAT with many features.
+Documenation and windows example are coming soon.
+This piece of malware uses socket.io to communicate between client and server.<br>

-**NOTE: This project is for educational purposes only.**
+**_This project is for educational purposes only._**

 ---